Personalisation has been made possible in recent years thanks to ever-evolving technological advances.

 Do we as marketers have access to too much data to make decisions from and is this stifling our creativity?

 We would argue that, yes, data is rational, but it’s how you use it which defines whether it’s ‘boring’ or stifles creativity.

 We use data (significant and varying types from performance to attitudinal and behavioural) to put together successful campaigns for clients, so it baffles us that, data can’t be viewed as exciting.
 Utilising the myriad of insights available to deliver more relevant and engaging creative to drive campaign success is a massive benefit.

 And we believe this is where our skill as marketers really comes in.

 Just because we have this plethora of targeting options available, do we really need to use it in such fine detail – especially if the consumer doesn’t want it?

-It comes back to truly understanding the consumer and delivering them a personal experience that not only uses the plethora of data that we have available but also understands their communication preferences – who they are, what the like, and, most importantly, what they want.
+It comes back to truly understanding the consumer and delivering them a personal experience that not only uses the plethora of data that we have available but also understands their communication preferences: who they are, what they like, and, most importantly, what they want.